mrbrianevans/find-directors/README.md

 ## Testing
 The server has tests written for each function.
-Can be run after following build steps above with this command in `server/src`:
+Can be run after following build steps above with this command in `server`:
 ```bash
 pnpm test
 ```